Car numberplate game: In North America

-A North American version of the game, commonly referred to as the "license plate game," involves attempting to find a license plate from each U.S. state and/or Canadian province.
+A North American version of the game, commonly referred to as the "license plate game," involves attempting to find a license plate from each Canadian province, U.S. or Mexican state.
 After one player has spotted a plate especially rare in that region, the other players get a higher number of points by spotting another plate that matches the first.
 If a player calls out a state that has already been named, or the wrong state, they may have to pay some physical forfeit.
 (This game can also be played in Ireland, where numberplates indicate the city to which the car is registered.)

 Another game common in North America is "license plate poker," in which the players attempt to form poker hands from the characters on license plates.
 Since North American plates have shorter texts than those in Europe, this is more difficult than it would seem.
 Flushes are obviously impossible, and straights are exceedingly rare.

 Another game is spotting unusual vanity plates (as in Europe), or spotting a double letter or number (i.e. ABC-113 or ABB-113).

 A point-scoring game can be played in the U.S. by assigning each plate a point value based on the last digit on the plate.
 Letters are assigned points based on their position in the alphabet, e.g., a plate with the letter M for the last digit is worth 13 points.
 A further variation allows points for plates that end in zero by moving back in the plate until a non-zero digit is found.
 In this variation the hypothetical plate ABC120 would be worth 20 points.
 Points are totaled for either the current trip or multiple legs of a trip by agreement.